Eeswaran: Snake issue

-In the motion poster of the film which released on 26 October, the protagonist Silambarasan had a snake wrapped on his neck a forest official filed a case stating that the team had given sedatives to the animal to prevent it from harming the team which kills the animal very soon and also said that many crews are lying telling it is a fake snake.
-However, the team stated that the snake was a plastic snake and no harm was there for the animal as well as the crew.
+In the motion poster of the film which was released on 26 October, the protagonist Silambarasan had a snake wrapped around his neck a forest official filed a case stating that the team had given sedatives to the animal to prevent it from harming the team which kills the animal very soon and also said that many crews are lying telling it is a fake snake.
+However, the team stated that the snake was plastic and no harm was there for the animal as well as the crew.
 But a video was released in which Silambarasan practised throwing a snake in a sack bag, but the team said it was a scene in the movie and the snake was a fake one.
 On 19 November, the Animal Welfare Board of India, objected the film's team to remove the controversial motion poster, which was later removed from YouTube.

 Harassment against Suseenthiran

-Director Suseendhiran was involved in controversy over unnecessarily interrupting when Nidhhi Agerwal was speaking in front of public during the audio launch of the film.
+Suseendhiran was involved in controversy over unnecessarily interrupting when Nidhhi Agerwal was speaking in front of public during the audio launch of the film.
 The director reportedly urged the actress to say that she loves Silambarasan.
 His distateful behaviour was heavily criticised in the social media for harassing Agerwal in front of public.
 However the director clarified the controversy stating that he wanted to give the essence to the audience on how the film will work.

 100% seating capacity issue in Tamil Nadu

-The film was given permission to release the film with 100% seating capacity in theatres along with Vijay starrer Master (2021) by the Government of Tamil Nadu despite the increase in COVID-19 cases in India especially with cases also increasing in Tamil Nadu.
+The film was given permission to release the film with 100% seating capacity in theatres along with another Pongal release Master (2021) by the Government of Tamil Nadu despite the increase in COVID-19 cases in India especially with cases also increasing in Tamil Nadu.
 However the Central Government of India issued warrant against Tamil Nadu government's decision to approve the release of the films with full 100% seating capacity.
 The central government stated that 100% seat occupancy is clearly in violation of the guidelines of MHA which only allows 50% seat occupancy in theatres.
 Some doctors also cautioned against full seating capacity for the film.
 Soon after, Central Government notice was passed and it was revoked back to 50% seating capacity in Tamil Nadu theatres.

-OTT release issue
+Streaming release issue

-In overseas countries, the makers had signed a deal for the new OTT platform OlyFlix, where the makers will premiere the film through video-on-demand from 14 January 2021 (coincdiing with the release in Indian theatres).
-However, the Tamil Nadu Theatre Owners Association opposed the decision for a simultaneous OTT release, fearing that piracy sites may upload the high definition print of the film, which will affect the theatrical business.
-The exhibitors also threatened to boycott the film, if they suggest for an OTT release on the said date.
+In overseas countries, the makers had signed a deal for the new streaming service OlyFlix, where the makers would premiere the film through video-on-demand from 14 January 2021 (coinciding with the release in Indian theatres).
+However, the Tamil Nadu Theatre Owners Association opposed the decision for a simultaneous streaming release, fearing that piracy sites may upload the high definition print of the film, which will affect the theatrical business.
+The exhibitors also threatened to boycott the film, if they suggest for a streaming release on the said date.
 Following pressure from theatre owners and exhibitors, the makers decided to hold the release over video-on-demand, and instead they requested the theatre owners to increase the number of screens for the film.